Michael D. Maltz

 Michael D. Maltz (born 1938) is an American electrical engineer, criminologist and Emeritus Professor at University of Illinois at Chicago in criminal justice, and adjunct professor and researcher at Ohio State University.

 Biography

 Michael Maltz was born in Brooklyn, New York on December 18, 1938.
 He attended Stuyvesant High School in New York City, graduating in 1955, and Rensselaer Polytechnic Institute, graduating with a degree in electrical engineering in 1959.
-In 1963, Maltz earned a Ph.D. in electrical engineering from Stanford University.
+Maltz earned a Ph.D. in electrical engineering from Stanford University in 1963.

-In 1967, his son David Maltz was born.